tannn/freethinker/kitty-specs/001-freethinker-menu-bar-ai-provocation-app/tasks.md

 - Final QA checklist should map 1:1 to acceptance criteria from this tasks file.

 ### Parallel Opportunities
-- T042 and T043 can run in parallel with T039/T041 implementation.
+- T042 and T043 can run in parallel with T040/T041 implementation.
 - T044 can proceed after all MVP WPs reach implementation-complete.

 ### Dependencies
 Dependencies: WP06, WP07

 ### Risks & Mitigations
-- **Risk**: Update integration can destabilize startup path.
+- **Risk**: Missing onboarding may lead to user confusion about permissions.
-- **Mitigation**: Keep updater initialization isolated and fail-safe in T039.
+- **Mitigation**: Ensure T040 onboarding clearly guides users through accessibility and AI model requirements.

 ---